OSGeo/gdal/doc/source/programs/gdallocationinfo.rst

 The pixel selected is requested by x/y coordinate on the command line, or read from stdin.
 More than one coordinate pair can be supplied when reading coordinates from stdin.
-By default pixel/line coordinates are expected.
+By default integer pixel/line coordinates are expected.
 However with use of the :option:`-geoloc`, :option:`-wgs84`, or :option:`-l_srs` switches it is possible to specify the location in other coordinate systems.